OpenMDAO/OpenMDAO/openmdao/docs/features/recording/getting_values.rst

 Getting Variables and Values
 ----------------------------
 Both the CaseReader and cases themselves have a number of methods to retrieve types of variables.
 On Case objects there are the methods :code:`get_desvars()`, :code:`get_objectives()`, :code:`get_constraints()`, and :code:`get_responses()` which, as their names imply, will return the corresponding set of variables and their values on that case.
-In the situation where the user may want to print the design variables on the first driver case they could use:

 Here's an example that shows how to use these methods to see what variables were recorded on the first driver iteration and get their values.

 .. embed-code::